nokwin/react-native-whatsnew/README.md

-  "listItemTextStyle": "List item text style", "buttonStyle": "'Continue' button style", "buttonTextStyle": "'Continue' text style", "isAnimated": "Allow use animation for all components" }
+  "listItemTextStyle": "List item text style", "buttonStyle": "'Continue' button style", "buttonTextStyle": "'Continue' text style", "isAnimated": "Allow use animation for all components", "titleText": "Change 'What's new' with your text", "buttonText": "Change 'Continue' on button with your text" }
 ```